Canister Vacuum Reviews

 Return policy is a little tricky since the exact policy tends to vary based on where you buy the product.

-For instance if a manufacturer has a 90-day warranty, but you purchase from a third party retailer, like Amazon, you might not be eligible for the manufacturer’s return.
+For instance if a manufacturer has a 90-day warranty, but you purchase from a third party retailer you might not be eligible for the manufacturer’s return.
 Instead, you would be covered by the Amazon return policy, which is 30-days, free return shipping (so pretty good).

 The warranty scoring factor makes up 7% of the total scoring weight for our canister vacuum reviews.